Many years ago on a visit to Canberra, I happened across an exhibition of Harold Cazneaux’s photography.

 1 Star of India, San Diego

 On the way back from buying the camera I still use, we walked along the foreshore in San Diego.
 The instant I saw The Star of India, I knew what I wanted to photograph.
-While I didn’t have the curve of a bridge in the background, and the hull of the ship was nowhere near as ornate, the ropes were what caught my eye.
+While I didn’t have the curve of a bridge in the background, and the hull of the ship was nowhere near as ornate, the ropes caught my eye.
 Without Cazneaux, I would have photographed the sails and the rigging, which are far more aesthetically pleasing.

 2 Fallen Branch